Beginner Muscle & Strength Workout for Women

 The workout is very simple, and we’ll go over the instructions in a moment.
 Here it is:

-- The raised push-up: 2 sets of as many reps as you can do (AMRAP).
+3. Raised push-ups: 2 sets of as many reps as possible (AMRAP).

-When doing the workout, worry less about the number of reps and more about bringing the lift close enough to failure.
+When doing the workout, worry less about the number of reps and more about challenging yourself with the weight you selected and bringing yourself close enough to failure.
 If you fail at 8 or 15 reps, that’s just as good as failing at 10 reps.
 Anywhere from 4–40 reps will build muscle.
-10 reps is just a default.
+10 reps is just a good default.

 Video Demonstration